 Good draft will allow the stove to achieve optimal combustion and the highest possible efficiency.
 Heta wood stoves are constructed so that it itself provides an optimal blend of combustion air.
 This provides a high efficiency/heat, clean glass and low environmental impact.
-Minimum chimney draft is 11 PA - Vista and

-12 PA - Vista S. It is the draft that the stove has been tested and approved on.
+Minimum chimney draft: 12 PA.
+It is the draft that the stove has been tested and approved on.
 The minimum draft is necessary to provide clean burning, beautiful flame picture, as well as achieving the rated efficiency.